"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future"

 2 new wines released: 2015 Closson Chase KJ Watson Pinot Gris VQA Four Mile Creek; Non-vintage Mosaic Sparkling Wine

-Closson Chase receives recognition and accolades in both the New York Times and Wine Spectator, earning 90 points on first vintage of Grand Cuvée Chardonnay and Grand Cuvée Pinot Noir.
+Closson Chase receives recognition and accolades in both the New York Times and Wine Spectator, earning 90 points on first vintage of Grande Cuvée Chardonnay and Grande Cuvée Pinot Noir.

 bring your friends!